 Prior to assuming the head coach role, Butler served as the Assistant Coach for two seasons aiding the Lady Rebels to a 14-6 overall record, a Region V North Regular Season Conference Title, and a Region V North Conference Tournament Title in the 2020-2021 season finishing in the top 20 teams in the country.
 In Butler’s first season as Assistant Coach, the Lady Rebels finished 20-10 overall and earned the Region V North Conference Tournament Title, earning a National Tournament Bid, and finishing the season in the top 16 teams in the country.
-As the programs designated hitting coach, Butler had a large part in the training of Camryn Specia and Natalie Garcia.
-Camryn, a Second Team All-American and Conference MVP, is now a member of the Texas Tech Volleyball team.
-Natalie, a Second Team All-American, is now a member of the University of Texas at Tyler Volleyball team.
-Butler also has trained first and second team All-Conference Selections.
+As the program's designated hitting coach, Butler had a key role in the training of two, Second Team All-American outside hitters and many First and Second Team All-Conference Selections.

 Prior to Butler’s time at the University of Dallas, he served as an undergraduate assistant at the University of Central Oklahoma (UCO) for two seasons under head coach Edgar Miraku, where he helped UCO finish with an overall record of 28-5 in 2015, and 31-5 in 2016.

 Butler was also an undergraduate assistant at the University of Arkansas Fort Smith (UAFS) under head coach Jane Sargent, where he helped UAFS finish with an overall record of 27-8 in 2011.

 Butler serves as the Boy’s Club volleyball Director at Tejas Volleyball Club in the DFW Area.